EngrBilal777/computer_vision_task/README.md

 The model architecture used for this task was a customizable CNN.
 Achieving the best possible accuracy was the primary objective while making CNN architecture.

 ### Training
-The model was trained on the provided hand-written digits dataset.
-Training was conducted for 10 epochs by default.
+The model was trained on the provided data of hand-written digits dataset.
+Training was conducted for 10 epochs.
 The task was evaluated based on the validation accuracy.

 ### Results
 After training the model for 10 epochs, the achieved accuracy on the validation set is reported.

 ## Task 2: Fine-tuning a Pre-trained Model for Image Classification
 In this task,fine tuning of the pretrained model have focused on transfer learning, making this task an opportunity to solidify understanding of transfer learning and to fine-tune a pre-trained model for custom dataset.
 The main objective was to observe the accuracy of the fine-tuned model and compare it with the accuracy achieved in Task 1.

 ### Task Overview
 In Task 1, I have implemented a basic Convolutional Neural Network (CNN) model from scratch for image classification.
 I have used a dataset with three classes of digits: 0, 1, and 2.
 The dataset was split into training and validation sets, and I trained the model on these hand-written digits.
 Data augmentation techniques were applied to improve the model's performance.